OakesOng/AiSingapore24/README.md

 5. **Personalized Recommendations**<br>
 ✔️ Old Bird doesn’t stop at generic suggestions.
 It crafts bespoke course recommendations based on your
  <br> &emsp;&nbsp;  unique profile.
-Whether you’re a fresh graduate, a mid-career switcher, or an aspiring entrepreneur, Old Bird has you covered.
+Whether you’re a fresh graduate, a mid-career switcher, or an aspiring entrepreneur, Old Bird
+ <br> &emsp;&nbsp;  has you covered.

 ## Running Locally 💻